damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 - The time it took to complete a transaction (a web request or Sidekiq job).
 - The time spent in running SQL queries and rendering HAML views.
 - The time spent executing Ruby methods.
-- Ruby object that have not yet been released by the garbage collector.
+- Ruby objects that have not yet been released by the garbage collector.
 - System statistics such as the process' memory usage and open file descriptors.
 - Ruby garbage collection statistics.